 In this test, we present a stimulus (logo, brand, symbol, person) slowly enough for the brain to process emotionally but too quickly to be perceived consciously.
 We follow this initial stimulus with another stimulus people can clearly see that we know is neutral (like a generic product, or person, or standardized stimulus), then ask the respondents evaluative questions about it.
 Respondents think they are reacting to the second stimulus, but they are actually responding to the first, unconsciously perceived, one.
 This test tells us about gut-level emotional reactions people may not realize they have.
 It tells us what their automatic, reflexive, good/bad response is to the stimulus we are interested in.

-This combination of tests by Implicit Strategies pierces the veil of consciousness to yield information that cannot be obtained in any other way.
+This combination of tests pierce the veil of consciousness, is unique to Implicit Strategies, and yields important information that cannot be obtained in any other way.
 Alone or in combination with conscious measures, a company or campaign can learn a great deal about the consumer, moviegoer, or voter.
 In statistical terms, Implicit Strategies adds to the variation of consumer behavior explained over and above what you can learn by just asking.
 Effective, efficient assessment of attitude that shapes behavior outside of awareness – that is what we do.